 Ramazan Tas is a research scholar at the School of Public Administration and was the head of the economics department faculty at Turgut Ozal University.
 He was also the Director of the HESA Economic Research Center in Ankara, Turkey.
 He received his degrees in economics and finance from Ankara University in Turkey.
 He has conducted research on Chinese economic development in Beijing, China, and on efficiency of public expenditures in Oxford, England.
 Tas’ recent research interests are innovative global governance, sustainable, inclusive, and green development, innovative anti-poverty and anti-unemployment networks, innovative economic diplomacy, i-economy (economics of innovation) and n-economy (economics of nanotechnology revolution).

-Elvin Alirzayev is a post-doctoral Fullbright Scholar.
+Elvin Alirzayev is a post-doctoral Fullbright Scholar who was hosted by the CPNM in 2017.
 His research interests include analyzing the fiscal rules of the Azerbaijan economy.
 Alirzayev currently works as a senior lecturer at Qafqaz University in Azerbaijan.
 His current study is about establishing sustainable fiscal disipline for the Azerbaijan economy so it can be a proxy for oil-exporting countries.
 In addition, his doctoral dissertation subject was “The Influence of Global Financial Crisis into Azerbaijan Economy: Expenditure Policy Implementation.”

 Serpil Gerdan is a faculty member at Kocaeli University who teaches geophysics engineering.
 She was hosted as a visiting professor in 2016.
 Her research focuses on disaster management, disaster rick reduction and disaster education.
 She has been published in a variety of journals, including Emergency Management and the Journal of Homeland Security.
 To learn more about Serpil and her visit to UCF, read our news article.